tomek563/pokemon/readme.md

 ##Goal of the project:
-The main goal of the project was to practice the basics of the web development and related technologies i.e Spring, OOP, Hibernate, Maven, Thymeleaf, Mockito etc.
+The main goal of the project was to practice the basics of the web development and related technologies i.e Spring, OOP, Hibernate, Maven, PostgreSQL, Thymeleaf, Mockito etc.
  Application allows to draw and collect random pokemon cards as well as swap them with other users.

 ##Technologies:
 1. Java 11
 2. Spring Framework 2.3.2.RELEASE
-3. h2 database
+3. PostgreSQL 12
 4. Thymeleaf 3.0.9
 5. Hibernate 6.0.13.Final
 6. Junit 4.13